michael-ca/SparkML_Wildfire/README.md

-# WildFireML
+# WildFire Spark ML
-To predict wildfires using ML models.
+To predict wildfires using Spark ML